agilepro/epiconsciousness/docs/Ethics/Morality/subjective-morality.md

 But actions have effects on the world, which in turn have objective consequences.
 You may believe that drinking arsenic is a good moral action, but you will die from that, and that is objectively bad.
 We will delve into more detail later, but just understand that a subjective opinion, like your favorite flavor of ice cream, can not be claimed by anyone else to be false.

-## Actions have objective consequences
+## Actions Have Objective Consequences

 You can not simply "decide" what is good and bad.